Asymptotic causal inference with observational studies trimmed by the estimated propensity scores: Simulation study

-We consider the weighting estimators with the indicator and smooth weight functions, and $\tau(\mathcal{O})=[\sum_{i=1}^{N}1\{X_{i}\in\mathcal{O}\}]^{-1}\sum_{i=1}^{N}1\{X_{i}\in\mathcal{O}\}\{Y_{i}(1)-Y_{i}(0)\}$ for benchmark comparison with $N=500$.
+We consider the weighting estimators with indicator weight function and smooth weight function, and $\tau(\mathcal{O})=(\sum_{i=1}^{N}1_{\{X_{i}\in\mathcal{O}\}})^{-1}\sum_{i=1}^{N}1_{\{X_{i}\in\mathcal{O}\}}\{Y_{i}(1)-Y_{i}(0)\}$ for benchmark comparison.
 The propensity scores are estimated by a logistic regression model with linear predictors $X$.
-Therefore, the propensity score model is correctly specified under (P1) and (P2) but misspecified under (P3) and (P4).
-For the augmented weighting estimators, $\mu(a,X)$ is estimated by a simple linear regression of $Y$ on $X$, separately for $A=0,1$.
+Therefore, the propensity score model is correctly specified under (P1) and (P2), but it is misspecified under (P3) and (P4).
+For the augmented weighting estimators, $\mu(a,X)$ is estimated by a simple regression of $Y$ on $X$, separately for $A=a$ ($a=0,1$).
 Therefore, the outcome regression model is correctly specified under (O1) but misspecified under (O2).

 Table \ref{tab:Results-1} shows the simulation results.
-Under Scenarios i, ii, v and vi when the propensity score model is correctly specified, the weighting estimators are nearly unbiased of $\tau(\mathcal{O})$, and the augmented weighting estimators are more efficient than the simple weighting estimators.
-However, under Scenarios iii, iv, vii and viii when the propensity score model is misspecified, all estimators are biased, even when the outcome regression model is correctly specified.
-The weighting estimators with the smooth weight function, $\hat{\tau}_{\epsilon}$ and $\hat{\tau}_{\epsilon}^{\mathrm{aug}}$, show slightly smaller variances than the counterparts with the indicator weight function, $\hat{\tau}$ and $\hat{\tau}^{\mathrm{aug}}$.
+Under Scenarios i, ii, v and vi when the propensity score model is correctly specified, the weighting estimators are unbiased of $\tau(\mathcal{O})$, and the augmented weighting estimators therefore improve the precision.
+However, under Scenarios iii, iv, vii and viii when the propensity score model is misspecified, all estimators are biased even when the outcome regression model is correctly specified for the augmented weighting estimators.
+The augmented weighting estimators are not doubly robust in this case, because selecting samples corresponding to the target population relies on correct specification of the propensity score model.
+We further address the misspecification of propensity score model in the discussion section.
+The weighting estimators with smooth inclusion weights, $\hat{\tau}_{\epsilon}$ and $\hat{\tau}_{\epsilon}^{\mathrm{aug}}$, show slightly smaller variances than the counterparts with indicator inclusion weights, $\hat{\tau}$ and $\hat{\tau}^{\mathrm{aug}}$.
 Moreover, as $\epsilon$ becomes smaller, the performances of $\hat{\tau}_{\epsilon}$ and $\hat{\tau}_{\epsilon}^{\mathrm{aug}}$ become closer to those of $\hat{\tau}$ and $\hat{\tau}^{\mathrm{aug}}$.
-The bootstrap works well with the variance estimates close to the true variances for all estimators.
+The bootstrap works well with variance estimates close to the true variances for all estimators including the weighting estimators with indicator inclusion weights.